 by Nabil Kashyap.
-This is a book with stories and pictures in it.
-It's also a way to learn more about: a year long van ride through Africa, ice guiding in Alaska, watching Twin Peaks with an ex while still living together, dancing to Guns n’ Roses cover bands in India, drunken bee stings, the snack food known as Uncrustables, the shadow created by shipwrecked cargo ships and a lot of other things too.
+This is a book with essays and pictures in it.
+It's also a way to learn more about: a year long van ride through Africa, ice guiding in Alaska, dancing to Guns n' Roses cover bands in India, drunken bee stings, the snack food known as Uncrustables, the shadow created by shipwrecked cargo ships and other notes on travel, race, heartbreak, movement, stillness.

 You can buy this magazine for $15 or you can by it for $30 or $45.
 Buying it for more money helps us continue to make emergency editions when needed and publish our next book, by genius Nabil Kashyap, featured in this issue.